-Capital assets, which include property, plant, and equipment are reported in the applicable governmental or business-type activities column in the government-wide financial statements.
+Capital assets, which include property, plant, and equipment are reported in the governmental column in the government-wide financial statements.
 Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of two years.
 Donated capital assets are valued at their estimated fair market value on the date received.